Plant-Food-Research-Open/assemblyqc/tests/README.md

 ## nf-test and Continuous Integration (CI)

 The GitHub [CI action](../.github/workflows/ci.yml) included with the pipeline continuously tests the pipeline using [nf-test](https://www.nf-test.com).
+Many components included with the pipeline such as [minimap2/align](../modules/nf-core/minimap2/align) include their own [tests](../modules/nf-core/minimap2/align/tests/main.nf.test) with test data from nf-core.

+## Testing with a Large Dataset at Plant&Food

+Before each release, the functionality of the entire pipeline is tested with a large dataset on the on-prem SLURM-based HPC at The New Zealand Institute of Plant and Food Research.

 ## Testing Merqury Datasets